 |Absence and Class Participation|

-The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at: http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop.
+The UA’s policies concerning Class Attendance, Participation, and Administrative Drops is available at: https://catalog.arizona.edu/policy/class-attendance-and-participation

 The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable, http://policy.arizona.edu/human-resources/religious-accommodation-policy.